I won't forget when Peter Pan came to my house, took my hand

 I've had a lonesome awful day, the conversation finds its way

-To catching fire-flies out in the backyard.
+To catching fire-flies out in the backyard

 And I tell the man I'm with about the other life I lived

-And I say now you're top gun, I have lost and you have won
+I have lost and you have won

-And he says, "Oh no, no, can't you see
+He says, "oh no, no, can't you see?"

-When I was a girl, my mom and I we always talked
+When I was a girl, my mom and I, we always talked

-And I picked flowers everywhere that I walked.
+And I picked flowers everywhere that I walked

 And I could always cry, now even when I'm alone I seldom do